Snowboard Park & Pipe Coach

 While completing her bachelor's degree at Virginia Tech, Taylor discovered a passion for teaching through her job as a swim instructor.
 After graduating in 2014 she moved to Colorado where she pursued a master’s in education from Adams State University.
 For the past seven years she has worked in Colorado public schools.
 First as a language arts teacher and later as a special educator.
 Throughout this time, Taylor has continued to find joy as a part-time swim instructor.

-Excited to join SSCV, Taylor brings with her years of experience helping students achieve their goals both in and out of the classroom.
-Her background as a special educator provides the unique skill set required when coordinating with classroom teachers to support students with organization, academic skill, and grade level content.
+Taylor brings with her years of experience helping students achieve their goals both in and out of the classroom.
+Her background as a special educator provides the unique skill set required when coordinating with classroom teachers to support students with organization, academic skills, and grade level content.
 In turn, her administrative duties as a special educator have provided her with the attention to detail needed as Admissions and Academics Manager.

 Freeski Park & Pipe Coach